Halloween and Other Seasons by Al Sarrantonio

 - Finished reading it on April 12, 2009

-- Haunted is a straight up ghost / haunted house story.
+- HAUNTED is a straight up ghost / haunted house story.
 No mass killings or demons or double-cross plots like many of the other books that I've been reading.
 Instead we have David Ash, a paranormal investigator from the Psychical Research Institute, trying to disprove the ghosts or haunting at Edbrook, a mansion occupied by Christina, Robert and Simon Mariell.
 From the start, things are a bit off and weird.
 Ash might not feel it but the readers do get a chill and sense of unease.
 And as things progress, the chill keeps growing.
 The book is a tad on the short side but not enough that you feel shorted.
 Instead Herbert packs it with enough chills to keep you reading.
 I will also have to say that parts of the story are relatively easy to predict; I figured out the ending about halfway through the book.
 It didn't take away from my enjoyment of the book though.
 I've always liked Herbert's work and this one doesn't disappoint.

 Haunted by Chuck Palahniuk